-Even if your child is unable to obtain services in school, you should be able to find other ways to help them become more active through weekend and after-school program Many communities have clubs dedicated to children with disa many offer adapted team sports and other individual and group activities.
+Even if your child is unable to obtain services in school, you should be able to find other ways to help him become more active through weekend and after-school programs.
+Many communities have clubs that may offer adapted team sports and other individual and group activities dedicated to children with disabilities.
 These sorts of activities can not only help your child continue to develop physically and learn discipline, but can also provide a great opportunity for you to meet other parents and find out what other community resources are available.
 Many organizations work with a sliding fee scale to accommodate families with financial constraints.
 When your child has developed sufficient skills and confidence, he or she might also enjoy participating in the Special Olympics.
 (Registration for the Special Olympics begins at age eight.)
 And of course, there are many activities that can be done right at home as well.
 Here are just a few of the age appropriate activities you may be able to find near you:

 - Adapted team sports (football, basketball, baseball, soccer, bowling, etc.)

 - Swimming

 - Karate or tae kwon do

 - Dance

 - Tennis

 - Running or walking programs

 - Exercise, yoga, or Pilates

 - Horse riding

 - Special Olympics (begins at age eight)

 - Backyard games (tag, capture the flag, leaf-pile jumping)

-- Playing on play sets - Video game fitness programs 29
+- Playing on play sets

+- Video game fitness programs for Wii, Playstation, or Xbox